frozeman/feindura-flat-file-cms/plugins/examplePlugin/README.md

 A plugin is piece of extra code which can be add to each page in the backend.
 It consist of basically 3 files:

-config.php          <- here you can set configs for your plugin, which the user can then edit in any page (the category must have this plugin activated) languages/en.php    <- this are the language files for the settings of your plugin, these will be shown in the plugin config of each page (backend) include.php         <- this is the actual plugin, here comes your plugin code and you can access the plugin configs (changed by the user for each page)
+- config.php          <- here you can set configs for your plugin, which the user can then edit in any page (the category must have this plugin activated)
+- languages/en.php    <- this are the language files for the settings of your plugin, these will be shown in the plugin config of each page (backend)
+- plugin.php          <- this is the actual plugin, here comes your plugin code and you can access the plugin configs (changed by the user for each page)

-basically you need only the "include.php", but the config gives you the ability to let your users set some settings for each page where the plugin is activated.
+basically you need only the "plugin.php", but the config gives you the ability to let your users set some settings for each page where the plugin is activated.
 These changed settings can then change your plugin behavior.
 The language files are necessary, so that you can give names to your settings.

 Take a look in each of the example files to see how they are written.

-If you made aplugin and you want to share it, let me know -> fabian@feindura.org
+If you made a plugin and you want to share it, let me know -> fabian@feindura.org

+To displa

 ### USAGE
-This plugin is only for educational purposes :)
+A plugin can be displayed in your website with the showPlugins('contactForm',$pageId) method from the Feindura class (when the this plugin is activated in that page).
+See http://feindura.org/api/[Implementation]/Feindura.html#showPlugins for more.

 ### STYLING
-To style this useless plugin use the ".feinduraPlugin_examplePlugin" class.
-Which is add to a div which sourrounds this plugin.
-This allow the webdesigner to adjust the styles of your plugin more easily.
+Every plugin will be wraped with a <div class="feinduraPlugins feinduraPlugin_<pluginName>" id="feinduraPlugin_<pluginName>_<currentPageID>"> to make it easy to style.

 ### USES
 Nothing but PHP